tungngreen/PipelineScheduler/README.md

 PipelineScheduler is a system which enables the highest performance in terms of throughput and latency.
 It can find the **optimal workload distribution** to split the pipelines between the server and the Edge devices, and apply **local optimization** of runtime parameters like **inference batch size**.
 The control components ensure the best throughput and latency against challenges such as *content dynamics* and *network instability*.
 PipelineScheduler also considers *resource contention* and is equipped with **inference spatiotemporal scheduling** to mitigate the adverse effects of *co-location interference*.

-The current stage of PipelineScheduler is the implementation for our [RTSS 2025](https://2025.rtss.org/) full paper, titled **"FCPO: Federated Continual Policy Optimization for Real-Time High-Throughput Edge Video Analytics"**, available [here]().
-Future improvements will be continually updated.
+The research works behind our design have been published at [PerCom](https://percom.org/2025/) and [ArXiv](https://www.arxiv.org/abs/2507.18047) titled ***Workload-Aware Inference Serving for Edge Video Analytics*** and ***FCPO: Federated Continual Policy Optimization for Real-Time High-Throughput Edge Video Analytics***.
 Architectural diagram:

 ![overall-arch](/assets/overall-arch.png)

+We also incorporate learning-based workload prediction, a real-time video analytics scheduling system for distributed camera networks.
+By learning and predicting fine-grained spatiotemporal workload dynamics, PipelineScheduler can proactively generate efficient task-offloading strategies that adapt to rapidly changing video streams and heterogeneous device conditions.
+This predictive capability enables the system not only to react to runtime variations but also to anticipate them, further improving resilience and efficiency in distributed inference pipelines.
+Our paper on this topic will appear in [ICSOC](https://icsoc2025.hit.edu.cn/) 2025 titled ***OctoCross: Workload-Aware Request Offloading Scheduling in Cross-Camera Collaboration***
+Currently, this feature is only available in branch [OctoCross-ICSOC2025](https://github.com/tungngreen/PipelineScheduler/tree/OctoCross-ICSOC2025) but will be merged into the *master* branch soon.

 This repo is contributed and maintained by Thanh-Tung Nguyen, Lucas Liebe (equally), and other colleges at [CDSN Lab](http://cds.kaist.ac.kr) at KAIST.